 “I do this work because I want to be what I needed.
 I believe that students should have voice and agency and be fully supported, empowered, encouraged, and acknowledged for who they are.
 No matter the background, experience, or story, I want students to know that they matter and add value to their institutions and communities at-large.
 I am impassioned about issues of access, opportunity, and equity for historically marginalized communities and diversity education for all students and those who serve them.
-I do this work, not merely as a role or position, but as a responsibility.” — LaTanya N. Buck, Ph.D., Dean
+I do this work, not merely as a role or position, but as a responsibility.” — LaTanya Buck Jones, Ph.D., Dean

 "I do this work because it is critical.
 As a first-generation woman of color, I wholeheartedly believe in creating positive and welcoming experiences for underrepresented students as this is vital to their success.
 They need support, care, and acknowledgment and my goal is to make sure they receive this.
 Collectively our team works to make sure there is not only diversity and inclusion but equity in those experiences." — Tennille Haynes, Ph.D., Associate Dean

 "I do this work because I believe it is possible to transform systems which were not designed to affirm the most marginalized students on campus.
 Through that lens, the Office of Diversity and Inclusion in Campus Life works to transform systems – and teach students to transform systems – to support, engage, and uplift the most marginalized community members during and after our time at Princeton University.
 As a result, our work not only betters our campus community, but also the broader communities which we traverse."